-At the moment, it's a fantastic kitchen timer that's also a proficient music player and a way receiving, in audio form, real-time info - news, weather, sport, shopping, traffic - that you would normally get via your mobile, laptop or TV.
+At the moment, Echo is a fantastic kitchen timer that's also a proficient music player and a way receiving, in audio form, real-time info - news, weather, sport, shopping, traffic - that you would normally get via your mobile, laptop or TV.
 It isn't the best for audio quality and we're sad that many will buy it thinking that it is.
 But it's a relatively cheap device and you do get what you pay for; that isn't actually Amazon's fault.